Marco0201/Personal-Blog/README.md

 python manage.py migrate
 ```
-Once you migrate you will need to un-comment all the code that was commented out in the forms.py file, inside the myblog folder.
-You should be in the following directory:
-``Personal-Blog\Blog\myblog\forms.py``

-Once you finish un-commenting out the code in the forms.py file , Then finally, you can run the server.
+Then finally, you can run the server.
 Make sure you are back to the following directory: ``Personal-Blog\Blog\``

 ```python
 python manage.py runserver